Estimate Time10 min

 Insurance: SIPC insurance is available.

-Uses: Similar to a diversified portfolio of individual short-term bonds, bond funds are better for earning yield over time, rather than for use in emergency funds or for cash needed to pay for anticipated expenses.
+Uses: Similar to a diversified portfolio of individual short-term bonds, bond funds are better for earning yield over time, rather than for use for emergency savings or for cash needed to pay for anticipated expenses.
 Keep in mind, though, unlike investments which offer a specific rate at the time you purchase them, you do not know in advance what the return on a bond fund will be.

 Consider your goals, both long term and short term